 Avocados can support your weight loss goals and help you maintain a balanced diet by replacing saturated fats.

-The health benefits of consuming avocados don't end up there as avocados are high in fat-soluble phytosterols (plant compounds structurally related to cholesterol) and have 20 times more of them than other fruits.
+Finally, avocados are high in fat-soluble phytosterols (plant compounds structurally related to cholesterol) and have 20 times more of them than other fruits.

-It's believed these compounds have beneficial effects on heart health [11].
+According to a PubMed study, it's believed these compounds have beneficial effects on heart health [11].

 FAQs